Cognigy/Documentation/docs/voice-gateway/webapp/outbound-call-routing.md

 To set up a rule for outbound calls, follow these steps:

-1. Open the Cognigy Voice Gateway Self-Service Portal.
-2. In the left-side menu, select **Outbound Call Routing**.
+1. In the left-side menu of the Cognigy Voice Gateway Self-Service Portal, select **Outbound Call Routing**.
-3. On the **Outbound Call Routing** page, click **Add outbound call routes**.
+2. On the **Outbound Call Routing** page, click **Add outbound call routes**.
-4. On the **Add Outbound Call Routing** page, in the Name field, specify a unique name that complies with the requirements for your rule.
+3. On the **Add Outbound Call Routing** page, in the Name field, specify a unique name that complies with the requirements for your rule.
-5. Enable the **Active** setting to start applying this rule.
+4. Enable the **Active** setting to start applying this rule.
 If you want to save this rule as a draft, deactivate this setting.
-6. Select a default outbound carrier through which the outbound calls will route when no rules are applied.
+5. Select a default outbound carrier through which the outbound calls will route when no rules are applied.
-7. Select accounts to which the rule should belong from the Used by list.
+6. Select accounts to which the rule should belong from the Used by list.
 By default, All accounts are selected.
-8. In the **Route based on first match** section, configure a set of rules:
+7. In the **Route based on first match** section, configure a set of rules:
     - **Digit pattern** — specify a code number of the country, for example, 49 for Germany, 46 for Sweden, or 1 for the United States.<br>If you need to capture a specific area, you can also use a regular expression (regex).
 For example, `^\d{2}41\d{8}` maps only Brazilian numbers with the country code `55` and area code `41`, which covers several cities in Brazil.
 Alternatively, using the digit combination `5541` gives the same mapping result.
     - **Carrier** — select a carrier from the list.
-9. Click **Save**.
+8. Click **Save**.

 The rule will be applied.